Steve Jackson's Previous Appearances

 February 20-22, 2015

 This was a surprise appearance.
 TO ME, TOO!
 I flew to Seattle, all by my lonesome, for REDACTED and some quick meetings with Not Available At Your Clearance.
 It was a seven-hour trip from Austin; I left the house about 5 in the morning.
 Much of the flight has already mercifully slipped from my mind.
 It's better that way.
 (I can report that the Sekret Meetingz went swimmingly.)

-I wanted to put a gamer meet-and-greet on the schedule, but dropped it, because this was thrown together rather quickly and everybody who would normally help set up an event is recovering from Toy Fair.
-Yet . . .
+I wanted to schedule a gamer meet-and-greet, but dropped the idea, because this was thrown together rather quickly and everybody who would normally help set up an event is recovering from Toy Fair.
+Yet, after that idea had come and gone . . .

 As I was walking to my hotel room, I saw a big shiny banner and some people who looked very much like they were, well, OUR people.
 As in, US.
 I said “You're putting on a con?”
 They said that indeed they were.
 We talked.
 So: Mythicworlds is a new event with a heavy focus on music, art, and fantastic masquerade, and the chairman, Robert Gould, was kind enough to invite me to check out his show.
 I did!

 Impressive guest list, including Brom and Laurie Lee Brom . . . which makes me happy because I'm a Brom fan and wish we had more chances to use his wonderful stuff.
 (Darn it, I never actually caught up with Brom.
 Life is rough.)